dpw/pnntprss/README.md

 All feed data is stored in the filesystem, one directory per feed, one file per feed item.
 This works surprisingly well, even with hundreds or thousands of items in a feed.
-I have been running pnntprss continuously for about many years; I have 60k feed items occupying 400MB of disk space (I only expire high-volume feeds).
+I have been running pnntprss continuously for many years; I have 60k feed items occupying 400MB of disk space (I only expire high-volume feeds).

 ## Using pnntprss